tudourocky/database_program/README.md

 # Movies/TV Series Database
-A small database written in C++ to store information of TV Series and Movies
+A command prompt database written in C++ to store information of TV Series and Movies

 ---
 This database stores each TV Serie/Movie as four comma seperated values: